arangodb/arangodb/Documentation/Books/Manual/ReleaseNotes/README.md

 Changelogs
 ----------

-For a detailed list of changes, please refer to one of the following _changelogs_:
+For a detailed list of changes to the ArangoDB core programs and tools, please refer to the version specific changelogs:

 - [3.4 Changelog](https://raw.githubusercontent.com/arangodb/arangodb/3.4/CHANGELOG)
 - [3.3 Changelog](https://raw.githubusercontent.com/arangodb/arangodb/3.3/CHANGELOG)